Belgium women beat Australia 85-70 in their Olympic debut

-SAITAMA, Japan (AP) — Emma Meesseman scored 32 points and Belgium won its Olympic debut, beating Australia 85-70 on Tuesday in the opener for both teams.
+SAITAMA, Japan (AP) — Emma Meesseman led Belgium to an impressive win in its Olympic debut.

+She had 32 points, nine rebounds and five assists to help Belgium beat Australia 85-70 on Tuesday in the opener for both teams.

+“It’s amazing because this is part of our history right now, and if you would tell me before that we would beat Australia, one of the favorites, with 15 points?
+I would probably laugh,” Meesseman said.
+“But at the same time, I know every team … we play and every team is beatable.

 Belgium trailed 59-58 early in the fourth quarter before going on a 12-2 run sparked by Meesseman, who had eight points and two assists during the game-changing spurt.
 She scored and then stole the inbounds pass and converted that for another basket that made it 67-61 with 6:19 left.